michael-damatov/lambda-converters/README.md

 # Lambda Converters

-The library allows to write `IValueConverter` and `IMultiValueConverter` objects with the most convenient syntax available, ideally, using the lambda expressions.
+The library allows to create `IValueConverter` and `IMultiValueConverter` objects with the most convenient syntax available, ideally, using the lambda expressions.

 First create a (static) class and define your converters as static fields (or properties):